-The Music for Singing time 2021 for Come Follow Me Doctrine and Covenants is all ready to go!
+The Music for Singing time 2021 for Come Follow Me Doctrine and Covenants is available and all ready to go!
 There’s never a better time than the present to get yourself armed and ready for the upcoming year!
 Regardless of what the new year may look like!

 You can find the direct link to Music For Singing Time 2020 HERE at churchofjesuschrist.org.
 These are all the Come Follow Me – Primary song suggestions for singing time this year.

 There are 3 suggested songs for each month of the year.
 If you want to teach all 3, you can.
 If you want to focus on 1, you can!
-You decide what works best for you and your primary and go from there.
+You get to decide what works best for you and your primary and go from there.

 Here are a few of my personal thoughts in order to try and fit it all in while keeping my sanity!